What we do

-MNRF permits have a limit on the quantity of ova, larvae or pupae that can be removed from the wild in any year, The limit is imposed because it is difficult to avoid disease where large numbers are reared.
+MNRF permits have a limit on the quantity of ova, larvae or pupae that can be removed from the wild for rearing purposes in any year, The limit is imposed because it is difficult to avoid disease where large numbers are reared.
 This TEA's permit has a limit that varies by species: 100 for monarchs; 25 for Black Swallowtail, Giant Swallowtail, Eastern Tiger Swallowtail and Canadian Tiger Swallowtail; and 10 for Pipevine Swallowtail, Spicebush Swallowtail and Zebra Swallowtail.

 The permit also permits capturing and killing a few individuals of these species, perhaps for the purpose of making an insect collection.

 The permit also covers monarch tagging.
 An unlimited number of monarchs can be tagged under the permit.
 The permit also authorize you to test monarch butterflies you are rearing for OE (a monarch parasite) using a specified protocol.

 The permit requires that the location of release be less than 50 km from the location of capture.